charityyoungblood/StatisticsAndProbability/R_LinearRegression.md

       - col: color of the line
       - lwd: line width (in pixels)

-## Step 5: Prediction of New Values From our Linear Regression Model ##
+## Step 5: Obtain Correlation Coefficient of the Two Variables We are Examining ##
-  - Before we predict new values based on our linear regression model, we first need to look at the correlation coefficients of the two variables we are studying: "salary" and "years of experience"
+  - Before we predict new values based on our linear regression model, we first need to look at the correlation coefficient of the two variables we are examining: "salary" and "years of experience"
   - Enter in the following command: cor(x = dataFrameName$ColumnTitleForXAxis, y = dataFrameName$ColumnTitleForYAxis)
   - In our example, the correlation coefficient of our two variables is 0.9782416
     - Since this value is CLOSE to 1, this means there is a RELATIVELY HIGH correlation between salary and years of experience
     - This HIGH CORRELATION, combined with the GOOD FIT of our Linear Regression Model (Trend Line) tells us that "Years of Experience" (X-Axis Value - Interval Value) will likely be a GOOD PREDICTOR VARIABLE for "Salary" (Y-Axis Value - Count)

+## Predict NEW, UNKNOWN Values From Linear Regression Model Analysis ##